 This type of situation is one real estate professionals deal with all the time: the responsibility to give honest advice that goes against their own financial interest.
 In some cases a deal falling through could mean a Realtor® can’t afford their next car or mortgage payment.
 The stakes are high, and agents are human.

 So the National Association of Realtors®, the trade group behind the Code, has good reason to set ground rules for behavior in the profession.
-And not just an imaginary benchmark, but a meticulous ethical framework for the real estate industry.
+And it’s not just an imaginary benchmark — it’s a meticulous ethical framework for the real estate industry.

 Based on the concept of “Let the public be served,” the Code governs the dealings between Realtors®, their clients, and the public interest.

 What is the Code of Ethics and who does it apply to?

-A common misconception among sellers is that real estate agents and Realtors are interchangeable terms—six of one, half a dozen of the other.
+A common misconception among homebuyers and sellers is that real estate agents and Realtors® are interchangeable terms — six of one, half a dozen of the other.

 However, to earn the trademarked title of “Realtor®,” a real estate licensee must officially join the National Association of Realtors®, the largest trade organization in the country representing 1.3 million members.
 (For context, there are an estimated 2 million active real estate licensees in the U.S.)